PiJoules/mypyc/PLANNING.md

 ### Extra Positional (Variable Args)
+Since starred arguments can be mixed with variable arguments passed to a function call, all positional arguments will need to be packed into a tuple, then unpacked into the actual arguments.

 The VAR_ARGS_START is inserted at the position where the positional and keyword arguments end.
 This can be determined in the ast.
 The VAR_ARGS_END is placed at the end of the funciton call.
 The VAR_ARGS_START is required in case the function has no other positional arguments and only contains variable arguments.